dotnet/docs-maui/docs/user-interface/controls/map.md

 Map map = new Map(mapSpan);
 ```

-This example creates a `Map` object that shows the region that is specified by the `MapSpan` object.
+This example creates a <xref:Microsoft.Maui.Controls.Maps.Map> object that shows the region that is specified by the `MapSpan` object.
 The `MapSpan` object is centered on the latitude and longitude represented by a `Location` object, and spans 0.01 latitude and 0.01 longitude degrees.
 For information about the `Location` class, see [Location and distance](#location-and-distance).
 For information about passing arguments in XAML, see [Pass arguments in XAML](~/xaml/pass-arguments.md).

 The result is that when the map is displayed, it's centered on a specific location, and spans a specific number of latitude and longitude degrees: